egeny/fabuloos-website/documentation/api/set.md

 ```

 {% alert %}
 Some properties are badly or not implemented for now.
-Give us some time to standardize all these properties.
+Give us some time to standardize them all.
 {% endalert %}

-{% include properties.md %}